Posts

 Image

 The core idea of XBRL is global open industry standard for information exchange that is machine-interpretable that is also interpretable by humans (i.e. one version of information, usable by both humans and machines).
 This is achieved using the notion of the " information block ".
 The meaning conveyed by that information block is expressed using the XBRL global open industry standard format.
+An information block is a structural insight of an XBRL-based report.
+An information block is an exploitable regularity.
+An information block is a logical pattern.
 Having one version of information that is readable by both a machine and a human means that a common shared cognitive understanding and mutual knowledge provided by the information block is usable by both machine and human.
 An information block is a holon .
 An information block is an organism .
-Epistemic traceability is a trail of thought and reasoning; the ability to track exactly where a piece of information came from and why some system decided that information was true.
-Epistemic traceability is the audit trail or "chain of reasoning" that shows the journey information has...
+An information block is a semantic unit which is stable and structurally sound.
+An information block is both a stand alone unit and a ...